-- O-Rings.
+- Cherry MX Red or Brown switches: These are the quietest of the Cherry switches with a similarly low actuation force.
+The Brown switch gives more feedback on your keystroke, letting you know through touch that the keypress has been registered.
+Many people prefer Brown mechanical switches for typing.
 You should view these as mandatory.
-They make a huge difference in sound levels, as well as improving the typing experience by most people’s opinion.
+They make a huge difference in sound levels, as well as improving the typing experience by most people’s opinions.
 It will probably take you about 30 minutes to put these on your entire mechanical keyboard which is pretty damn quick considering it’ll make your keyboard a quiet and stealthy beast.
 Check out our article on mechanical keyboard accessories to help you as well.

-- Professional Look.
-You probably don’t want to buy a flashy gamer-geek keyboard to bring to work, since you don’t want to distract yourself or other employees.
-You’d also run a higher risk of having your flashy mechanical keyboard stolen if you leave your keyboard at work overnight, so we want to stick with minimalist or ordinary looking keyboards.
+- Professional Look: You probably don’t want to buy a flashy gamer-geek keyboard to bring to work, since you don’t want to distract yourself or other employees.
+You’d also run a higher risk of having your flashy mechanical keyboard stolen if you leave your keyboard at work overnight, so we want to stick with minimalist or ordinary-looking keyboards.
 The ones covered in this list are professional looking and can be customized to be super quiet.
 Excellent for work or gaming during your breaks.

-- Office friendly design and functionality.
-There are some subtle functions and layout forms of mechanical keyboards that can make it more optimal for an office environment.
-Design aspects such as compact forms, wireless or bluetooth functionality, and function keys are important aspects that you should take into consideration.
+- Office friendly design and functionality: There are some subtle functions and layout forms of mechanical keyboards that can make it more optimal for an office environment.
+Design aspects such as compact forms, wireless or Bluetooth functionality, and function keys are important aspects that you should take into consideration.